CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

 `/some-namespace/some-func` and `some-namespace/some-func` might be used to identify the endpoint and refer to it.

-within the scope of this specification, all endpoints are assumed to respond to communication over [HTTP](https://tools.ietf.org/html/rfc2616). use of InterAuth over any protocol other that HTTP is outside the scope of these documents.
+within the scope of this specification, all endpoints are assumed to respond to communication over [HTTP](https://tools.ietf.org/html/rfc2616). all communication between **services** are assumed to be via specific endpoints. communication between **services** over any other protocol falls beyond the scope of this specification.

 ### Signing